Best Booking Software With Payment for Service Businesses in 2026

 A booking software with payment needs to talk to the rest of your stack, not just collect money.
 Lunacal integrates with Stripe, PayPal, Google Calendar, Outlook, Apple Calendar, Zoom, Google Meet, Microsoft Teams, HubSpot, Pipedrive, Salesforce, Zapier, webhooks, custom SMTP, and SMS providers.

-Set up only what you actually use today.
-Most people start with Stripe, a calendar, and a video tool, and plug in the CRM later as the workflow matures.
+My advice is to only set up what you actually use today.
+Most people start with Stripe, a calendar, and a video tool.
+Plug in the CRM later as your workflow matures and you actually need it.

 Screenshot of the integrations section in Lunacal, displaying a list of available integrations such as Apple Calendar, Facetime, and Google Meet with 'Connect' buttons.